 Often climbed in combination with North Apostle and Ice Mountain.
 This route description will work as a stand alone summit.
 A moderate dayhike with some steeper terrain and scrambling near the summit makes for one of the more entertaining Sawatch 13ers.
 Higher ground clearance vehicle will keep the overall mileage down to a medium dayhike, but the peak can be climbed in a day from Winfield where the main road is passable to most all passenger vehicles.
+Pre-Lidar elevation was 13,568.
+29 feet in elevation were added.

 West Apostle North Face Route